 Roughly halfway between Altair to Vega, and somewhat offset toward Deneb, look for the brightest star is that part of the sky.
 That’s Albireo.
 Although a modestly bright star, Albireo is easy to see on a clear, dark night.
 Since there are no similarly bright stars near Albireo, it is fairly easy to find.
 Once you locate Deneb and Albireo, you’re only a hop and a skip away from piecing together the Northern Cross.

+Northern Cross as a marker of seasons.
 As seen from mid-northern latitudes, the Northern cross is out for at least part of the night all year around.
 It’s out all night in summer.
-On summer nights, the Northern Cross shines in the east at nightfall, sweeps high overhead after midnight, and swings to the west by daybreak.
-By the time autumn arrives, the Northern Cross is still out from nightfall till midnight, but it appears high overhead at evening and sets in the northwest after midnight.
-On winter evenings, the Northern cross stands upright over your northwest horizon.
+On Northern Hemisphere summer nights, the Northern Cross shines in the east at nightfall, sweeps high overhead after midnight, and swings to the west by daybreak.
+By the time northern autumn arrives, the Northern Cross is still out from nightfall till midnight, but it appears high overhead at evening and sets in the northwest after midnight.
+When winter comes, the Northern cross is standing upright over your northwest horizon.

 When you see the Northern Cross in the east on summer evenings, it’s sideways to the horizon.
 On autumn evenings, the Northern Cross beams high overhead but runs diagonally across the sky.
-Our sky chart shows the Northern Cross on a winter evening, when this wondrous star formation stands vertically to the horizon!
+On a winter evening, this wondrous star formation stands vertically to the horizon!